Glenda León: Artistic career

 Many of Léon's works concern the aesthetics of sound, working with "the space where sound and the visual merge," as she describes it.
 Her 2012 solo exhibition at Magnan Metz in New York, Listening to Silence, focused on the relationship between the visual world and musical compositions, in a series of works made by superimposing empty musical scores over photographs of nature, suggesting that the visual patterns found in the world - the arrangement of birds in the sky, drops of rain on a sheet of glass, the result of a game of dice - could be "played" like music.

 In 2013, she produced a major solo exhibition at the Château des Adhémar, in Montélimar, France, where she exhibited various works on paper, sculptures, and installations, including "Wasted Time," a large pile of sand with an hourglass at the top, representing lost time.

-In 2013 she took part in the Cuban Pavilion at the 55th Venice Biennial, where she showed a project entitled Music of the Spheres, a spherical glass music box suspended from the ceiling that played a 30-second, looped composition whose musical notes relate to the position of the planets in the solar system on a given day.
+In 2013 she took part in the Cuban Pavilion at the 55th Venice Biennial, where she showed a project entitled Music of the Spheres, a spherical glass music box suspended from the ceiling that played a 30-second, looped composition whose musical notes relate to the position of the planets in the Solar System on a given day.

+Every Sound Is a Shape of Time, a collections-based exhibition at the Pérez Art Museum Miami in 2024, curated by Franklin Sirmans, borrowed its title from an artwork by León, who exhibited alongside seventeen other modern and contemporary artists and their artworks collected for over three decades, from the museum founding to the present.